-- (a) Electricity Statement of Opportunities (ESOO) to provide market information over a 10year projection to assist planning by existing and potential generators and Market Participants.
-The ESOO is also used to implement the interim reliability measure. - (b) Energy Adequacy Assessment Projection (EAAP) to forecast USE for energy constrained scenarios over a two-year projection. - (c) Medium Term Projected Assessment of System Adequacy (MT PASA) to forecast USE over a two-year projection. - (d) Short Term Projected Assessment of System Adequacy (ST PASA) to forecast capacity reserve over a six-day projection.
+- (a) Electricity Statement of Opportunities (ESOO) to provide market information over a 10-year projection to assist planning by existing and potential generators and Market Participants.
+The ESOO is also used to implement the interim reliability measure. - (b) Energy Adequacy Assessment Projection (EAAP) to forecast USE for energy constrained scenarios over a two-year projection. - (c) Medium Term Projected Assessment of System Adequacy (MT PASA) to forecast USE over a twoyear projection. - (d) Short Term Projected Assessment of System Adequacy (ST PASA) to forecast deficits of supply to meet demand plus uncertainty margins over a seven-day period from the half-hour immediately following the time ST PASA run is initiated (ST PASA period).

-As noted above, AEMO runs two processes to implement the reliability standard over a two year period: EAAP and MT PASA.
+As noted above, AEMO runs two processes to implement the reliability standard over a two-year period: EAAP and MT PASA.
 The main difference between EAAP and MT PASA is that the EAAP is assessed under a range of predefined energy scenarios and is published at least once every 12 months, whereas the MT PASA is based on participants' best expectation of generation availability and is published on a weekly basis.